 Your post must follow the disclosure guidelines provided for each campaign.
 Typically, this will include a natural language disclosure in the opening and a standardized disclosure at the end.
 Please refer to your post instructions on each campaign for the desired format.

 If you prefer to disclose your sponsored posts with an image, this is also acceptable.
 The copy required in the post instructions must be included, but use of an image is approved.
-Many bloggers prefer a uniform image that they use to indicate all sponsored posts.
+Many influencers prefer a uniform image that they use to indicate all sponsored posts.
 As long as the required language for a blog post is included, this method is acceptable.

 This is an example of an image with an appropriate disclosure: